NeilBotelho/SE-Project/README.md

 I have downloaded and linked the bootstrap css, bootstrap javascript and the jquery files so that you dont need internet connection to download those libraries everytime to see what your webpage looks like.

-### The Forms
+## The Forms
-Flask doesn't use normal html forms, it uses a python object to make using forms easier in the backend.
+Flask doesn't use normal html forms for input, it uses a python object to make using forms easier in the backend.
 If you look at any page using a form, like the login page, the registration page, or even the search bar, theres a lot of complicated python and jinja syntax that you dont really need to understand.
 To style them just give the <div> tag the they are in a class and put whatever style you want.
 The big text at the top of a form is in the legend tag.

 If you want to change the text that appears above a particular input field in a form then you need to change the label of that form element in the forms.py file (Mayank should know how to do this by now)

-### Short note on the tables
+## Short note on the tables
 I made a template on tables so that I dont have to update each page every time i want to make a change to the table.
 The tamplate is in the table.html file and to include it in a page i use the
 ```
 {% include 'table.html %}